ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 Verifiers SHOULD ignore and skip over unrecognized entity or attribute types and continue processing normally.
-In other words, if a given Evidence would have been acceptable without the unrecognized entity or attribute, then it SHOULD still be acceptable.
+In other words, if a given Evidence would have been acceptable without the unrecognized entities or attributes, then it SHOULD still be acceptable with them.